 The confluence of ecological and evolutionary theory has the potential to greatly illuminate biodiversity dynamics through space and time.
 In practice, merging theories that gain their predictive power from large-scale patterns across multiple species (Brown, 1995; Hubbell, 2001; Harte, 2011) with those that yield information on the dynamic nature of single lineages is challenging.
 We confront the challenge of analyzing the interface of ecological and evolutionary processes by outlining a set of hypotheses that predict the structure of biological assemblages along a continuum from ecological to evolutionary assembly.

 Despite the massive data and innovative analyses, the approaches to date are limited in inferring past processes from current observations.
 What’s missing is observations of small scale ecological processes, including colonization, ecological fitting, etc, that together give rise to larger and longer term processes of diversification and adaptation.
 The importance of understanding how the gradual change from “ecological” to “evolutionary” processes plays out is the black box of biodiversity that has been found to be so critical for other processes.
-Because biological processes vary unpredictably over time, the details along the way are critical to understanding biodiversity.
+Because biological processes vary unpredictably over time, the details along the way are vital to understanding biodiversity.

 Why Hawaii/Islands